redhat-ai-services/openshift-cluster-bootstrap-gitops/components/operators/openshift-data-foundation/instance/README.md

 ## Overlays

-The instaconfnce options for this operator currently offeres the following *overlays*:
+The instance options for this operator currently offers the following *overlays*:
 * [aws](overlays/aws)

 ### AWS